alexfrydl/stellaris-mods/lxa-tweaks/README.md

   strategic resource of each type.
 * Removed event popups for early game progress such as the discovery of alien life or establishment of the first colony.
+* Removed the event popup when encountering each new pre-FTL civilization.